Rohith-GCP-projects/Expense-tracker/README.md

 # GCP Expense Tracker
-This is the RGCP Expense Tracker, a lightweight Flask app that logs expenses to Firestore and serves both the input form and the ledger via `rohithshan.nidhushan.com`.
+This is the GCP Expense Tracker, a lightweight Flask app that logs expenses to Firestore and serves both the input form and the ledger via `rohithshan.nidhushan.com`.

 ## Features
 - Add a new expense with a reason, amount, and optional timestamp.